B45i/Tiny-PoV/README.md

 You might be looking at the ATtiny13 and wondering "How the heck am I supposed to program this thing, it doesn't have any USB port like an Arduino".

-Well to program this Microcontroller you need another Arduino, something like Arduino Nano or Arduino Uno.
+Well to program this Microcontroller you need another Arduino, something like `Arduino Nano` or `Arduino Uno`.

 Download and install Arduino IDE from this [link](https://www.arduino.cc/en/software).